aldica/aldica/docs/Test-Manual.md

 The following setup will be needed:

-- Two Alfreco Community repositories with the Aldica module installed according to the instructions given above (the repositories will be called `repo1` and `repo2`, respectively, below).
+- Two Alfresco Community repositories with the Aldica module installed according to the instructions given above (the repositories will be called `repo1` and `repo2`, respectively, below).
 - A common database used by both of the repositories.

 ## Verifying the distribution of authentication tickets